 Snorkelling is the most famous activity on the beach and it lets you experience the awe-inspiring coral life here.
 Take care of tidal waves when pursuing this trip, as some parts of the North are known for intense currents.
-We recommend this visit to you if you want to explore Diglipur more deeply during your trip to Andaman.
+We recommend this visit if you want to explore Diglipur more, during your trip to the Andamans.

 5. Visit the Mud Volcano

 Mud volcanoes are a natural wonder on the Andamans.
 But unlike most natural wonders, they’re kind of ugly.
 You’ll find mud volcanoes in Diglipur, just like the ones in Baratang.
 And while they may not be aesthetically appealing to most travelers, this is still a once-in-a-lifetime experience.

 The perfect place to explore the mud volcanoes would be Diglipur.
 It’s super-serene because of the lack of tourists flooding the place and what is even more attractive about this visit is the short tour by foot into a jungle that will lead you to this destination.